ShanJiang21/shanjiang21.github.io/sharing.md

 ---

 Here are some of my pick-up from my past PM life in tech industry, as most of the time, I use Chinese and English simultaneously to cater the needs of such giant cross-border organizations.
 Thus, I would like to log down some useful tips.

+There are several threads of domain knowledge that are critical to becoming a qualified PM in the Internet industry:
+-

 ### 1. Communication ｜ 跨文化交际
 Coffee chats may seem easy for PM, however, I never think it is easy for approaching people from a totally different culture.